These are the web pages of Jamie Revell - Jazz Guitarist and Composer.

 heads into two EV cabs.
 I find this gives me the full warm clarity I've been looking for.

-9 originals, ranging from 13/8 fusion, to time-no-changes swing.
-This one will be another trio,
+9 originals, ranging from Post-Bop to 13/8 fusion.
+This one is another trio, again with

 pieces feature a four piece horn section; while two of the introductions feature a string quartet.